PaddlePaddle/PaddleVideo/README.md

     PaddleVideo supports more datasets and architectures, including Kinectics400, ucf101, YoutTube8M datasets, and video recognition models, such as TSN, TSM, SlowFast, AttentionLSTM and action localization model, like BMN.

 - **Higher performance**
     PaddleVideo has built-in solutions to improve accuracy on the recognition models.
-PPTSM, which is based on the standard TSM, already archive the best performance in the 2D recognition network, has the same size of parameters but improve the Top1 Acc to **73.5%** .
-One can easily apply the soulutions on his own dataset.
+PPTSM, which is based on the standard TSM, already archive the best performance in the 2D recognition network, has the same size of parameters but improve the Top1 Acc to **73.5%** , and one can easily apply the soulutions on his own dataset.

 - **Faster training strategy**
-    PaddleVideo suppors faster training strategy, it accelerates by 100% compared with the standard version, and it only takes 10 days to train from scratch on the kinetics400 dataset.
+    PaddleVideo suppors faster training strategy, it accelerates by 100% compared with the standard Slowfast version, and it only takes 10 days to train from scratch on the kinetics400 dataset.

 - **Deployable**
     PaddleVideo is powered by the Paddle Inference.
 There is no need to convert the model to ONNX format when deploying it, all you want can be found in this repository.